 Those who are interested in mathematics or who are considering transferring to a college outside the CSCU system should consider the Liberal Arts and Science associate in arts degree program.

-During the fall semester, MCC offers National Science Foundation Scholarships to qualified students enrolled in computer science, mathematics and physics programs.
+During the fall semester, Manchester offers National Science Foundation Scholarships to qualified students enrolled in computer science, mathematics and physics programs.

 These scholarships give academically talented, but financially needy, students the opportunity to complete an undergraduate degree in any of those programs.
 In addition to financial aid and academic and research opportunities, students receive additional benefits including mentoring, tutoring, invitations to social events, internships and assistance with job placement.

 Scholarships provided through this program will pay up to $6,500 per year for up to two years.
 Students must be enrolled full time.

 Please visit www.ccsu.edu/csmp/ for the most up-to-date and complete information about the CSMP scholarship program.